khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

   - If you specify targets using an instance ID, traffic is routed to instances using the *primary private IP* address specified in the *primary network interface* for the instance.
 The load balancer rewrites the destination IP address from the data packet before forwarding it to the target instance.
   - If you specify targets using *IP addresses*, you can route traffic to an instance using any *private IP address* from one or more network interfaces.
 This enables multiple applications on an instance to use the same port.
 Note that each network interface can have its security group.
 The load balancer rewrites the destination IP address before forwarding it to the target.
 ### ALB
+- n Application Load Balancer functions at the application layer, the seventh layer of the Open Systems Interconnection (OSI) model.
+- After the load balancer receives a request, it evaluates the listener rules in priority order to determine which rule to apply, and then selects a target from the target group for the rule action.
+- You can configure listener rules to route requests to different target groups based on the content of the application traffic.

 - The Application Load Balancer (ALB) is best suited for load balancing HTTP and HTTPS traffic and provides advanced request routing targeted at the delivery of modern application architectures, including microservices and containers.
 - Operating at the individual request level (Layer 7), the Application Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) based on the content of the request.Operating at the individual request level (Layer 7), the Application Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) based on the content of the request.
 - Provide high availability to the overall architecture and Auto Scaling group will help mask any instance failures.